keltia/fetiche-rs/README.md

 </details>

-## Formats (managed in the `format-specs`  crate)
+## Formats (managed in the `fetiche-formats`  crate)

 The default input format is the one used by the Aeroscope from ASD, but it will soon support the format used by [Safesky] site.
 There is also the [ASD] site which gives you data aggregated from different Aeroscope antennas.

-These are described in the `format-specs/src/s/aeroscope.rs`, `format-specs/src/s/asd.rs` and `format-specs/src/s/safesky.rs` files.
+These are described in the `fetiche-formats/src/s/aeroscope.rs`, `fetiche-formats/src/s/asd.rs` and `fetiche-formats/src/s/safesky.rs` files.
 There are also transformations in each case when converting into our CSV-based Cat21-like format (DEPRECATED).

 To displayed currently supported formats, use `acutectl list formats`: